SilentCicero/ethdeploy/README.md

 }
 ```

-Here, `providerObject` is simply the object specified in the ethdeploy environment config, for example:
+Here, `providerObject` is simply the object specified in the ethdeploy environment config, here is a standard web3 HTTP provider for example:

 ```js
 'provider': {